PEJpOhno/SMiPoly/README.md

 $pip install smipoly
 ```
 ### 5-2.
 Quick start
-Download 'sample_data/202207_m2p_monset.csv' and 'sample_script/sample_m2p_demo.ipynb' from [Mon2Polym repository](https://github.com/PEJpOhno/Mon2Polym) to the same directry on your computer.
+Download 'sample_data/202207_smip_monset.csv' and 'sample_script/sample_smip_demo.ipynb' from [SMiPoly repository](https://github.com/PEJpOhno/SMiPoly) to the same directry on your computer.
 Then run sample_smip_demo.ipynb.
 To run this demo script, Jupyter Notebook is required.

 ## 6. Sample dataset
-The sample dataset './sample_data/202207_m2p_monset.csv' includes common 1,083 monomers collected from published documents such as scientific articles, catalogues and so on.
+The sample dataset './sample_data/202207_smip_monset.csv' includes common 1,083 monomers collected from published documents such as scientific articles, catalogues and so on.

 ## 7. Utilities
 By using the files in './utilities' directory, one can modify or add the definition of monomers, the rules of polymerization reactions and polymer classes.
-To apply the new rule(s), replace the old './mon2polym/rules' directory by the new one.
+To apply the new rule(s), replace the old './smipoly/rules' directory by the new one.
 The files must be run according to the number assigned the head of the each filename.

   - 1_MonomerDefiner.ipynb: definitions of monomers
   - 2_Ps_rxnL.ipynb: rules of polymerization reactions